HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/prepare_configure_networking.md

 The secret can be created using the following commands:

+!!! note
-**Note:** The secret name can be chosen by you and must be referenced in the next configuration step \(the following example uses `dx-tls-cert`\).
+    The secret name can be chosen by you and must be referenced in the next configuration step \(the following example uses `dx-tls-cert`\).
 The namespace is the Kubernetes namespace where you want to deploy HCL Digital Experience 9.5 to \(the example uses `digital-experience`\).

 ```
    # Create secret with the name "dx-tls-cert"